Chair Professor and Head of Department

 Mr Richard Pang received his BSc (Computer Science) and MSc (Telecommunications and Computer Networks Engineering) from University of Hertfordshire, UK and London South Bank University, UK.
 Mr. Pang initially worked as a software consultant and developer developing Octopus Parking Meter system and also in-house systems for construction company and album manufacturer.

-Before joining EIE in 2006, Mr. Pang was an assistant technical officer and a teaching associate in the Department of Computing, PolyU and the Institute of Vocational Education, responsible for teaching computing subjects.
+Before joining the Department of Electronic and Information Engineering in 2006, Mr. Pang was an assistant technical officer and a teaching associate in the Department of Computing, The Hong Kong Polytechnic University and the Hong Kong Institute of Vocational Education, responsible for teaching computing subjects.

 His interests include system and mobile application development, networking and information systems audit and control.